ComPDFKit/compdfkit-pdf-sdk-ios-swift/README.md

-### Apply the License Key
+## Apply the License Key

-Contact [ComPDFKit's sales team](https://www.compdf.com/contact-sales) to get a license for free to test this project.
+Go to [ComPDF Pricing](https://www.compdf.com/pricing) to get a free license to test this project.

 1. Import the header file ***"ComPDFKit"*** to `AppDelegate.swift`.